 - Roll out, cut into circles using a cookie cutter or upside-down glass.

 - Add a dollop of filling in the middle.
 (Editor’s note: Natalie used strawberry jam and chocolate chips; we used blueberry-rhubarb jam.)

 - Pinch sides into a triangle shape and place on 2 parchment-lined cookie sheets.

 - Preheat oven to 375 degrees F.

-- Place cookies in freezer for about 15 minutes to firm up the cookies before baking.
+- Place cookies in the freezer for about 15 minutes to firm up the cookies before baking.

-- Bake cookies one tray at a time for about 25 minutes or until golden-brown.
-(Keep second tray in the fridge until ready to bake.)
+- Bake cookies one tray at a time for about 25 minutes or until golden brown.
+(Keep the second tray in the fridge until ready to bake.)